Last updated: October 14, 2025

 Log.Info("Debug message");

-While using more than one logger for small code bases is manageable, things quickly get out of hand as application size grows and as the number of loggers increase.
+While using more than one logger for small code bases is manageable, things quickly become unmanageable as the application size grows and the number of loggers increases.
 A far more maintainable solution is to add filters.

-The log4net package provides a number of filters that can finely control which messages are logged by which appenders.
+package provides several filters that can finely control which messages are logged by which appenders.
 Here are a few examples of existing filters:

-But it’s the last filter in the list that we’ll use to improve the config file from the previous section.
+We’ll use the last filter in the list to enhance the configuration file from the previous section.
 By filtering messages based on their log level, one logger can send messages to multiple destinations.

 <log4net>